Frequently Asked Questions

 1. Academic struggles: If your child consistently struggles with reading, writing, math, or other academic subjects despite appropriate instruction and support.

-2. Persistent difficulties: If your child's difficulties persist over time and are significantly below their peers' level of performance.
+2. Persistent difficulties: If your child's difficulties persist over time and are significantly below their peers' level of progress academically, intellectually, behaviorally, socially, or emotionally.

 3. Attention and concentration issues: If your child has difficulty staying focused, paying attention, or completing tasks.

-4. Behavioral or emotional challenges: If your child's learning difficulties are accompanied by behavioral or emotional challenges that affect their academic progress or social interactions.
+4. Behavioral or emotional challenges: If your child experiences behavioral or emotional challenges that affect their well-being, academic progress, or social interactions.

-5. Discrepancy between abilities and performance: If your child's intellectual abilities seem to be higher than their academic performance suggests.
+5. Discrepancy between abilities and performance: If your child's intellectual abilities seem to be higher than their behavioral or academic performance suggests.

-6. Concerns from teachers: If your child's teachers express concerns about their learning or notice significant discrepancies between their abilities and performance.
+6. Concerns from teachers: If your child's teachers express concerns about their learning, behavior, or notice significant discrepancies between their abilities and performance.

 If you believe your child needs extra time on tests due to a learning or attention difficulty, there are several steps you can take: